g3ano/php_assignments/README.md

 # PHP bootcamp assignments
-Here is assignments of elzero PHP bootcamp
+Here is my assignments of elzero PHP bootcamp

 ## Table of content:
 1. Week 1